Published on 23rd January 2023

 Suction pumps

-A suction cup like the Elvie Curve has no levers, and the suction is created simply by pressing the cup.
+A suction cup like Elvie Curve has no levers, and the suction is created simply by pressing the cup.
 It’s a smaller alternative that can be worn inside the bra.
 It’s perfect for mums who want comfortable, discreet, and gentle suction, but it may not empty the breasts to the same level as a lever-operated pump.

 Electric breast pumps